saar-win/personal-projects/storage-backup/README.md

-# This is the first script control by post request
+# Example to post request
 #
 1. The function backup the firestore database collections.
 2. Uses FireStore import-export.